pouyakary/Orchestra/README.md

 - __Importing RegExps__<br>By using Kary Foundation's [Concerto Compiler](https://github.com/karyfoundation/concerto), Orchestra Studio is capable of importing any RegExp code and convert it to an optimized and greatly formatted Orchestra code.
 So you can import and edit any of your existing RegExps.

 - __Great Debugging with Playgrounds__<br>Orchestra Studio let's you define a sample "testing text" and many quick tests in your Orchestra project and each time you change your Orchestra code you can instantly view how it executed on your samples and what it did find there.
+We designed playground with all the benefits you might had in [RegExr](http://regexr.com) (match highlights, hover on match to get information) and what's even better is that your playground texts also get saved within the Orchestra file therefore each time you open your file your tests get loaded and you can check your work as you make changes.

+- __Test Cases__ `Coming in Version 2`<br> With this feature you'll be able to define tests to say if a certain text must be matched or must be rejected and also what the match groups must contain and hence each time you make changes you'll see if your changes has broken any tests... (by each single change...)

 - __Best Documentations__<br> Orchestra comes with an offline documentation for Orchestra Language and is integrated right into the Orchestra Language.
 You can right click on any block and select 'help' to view the block's full documentation.